blmayer/enade-math-solutions/README.md

 ## Current work

-- Initial publishings.
+- Spliting into separate files; &
+- Changing document style.

 ## To-do

 There are lots of things to do, the ones in my mind now are listed below.

-- Split into includes by year.
+- Split into includes by year;
+- Solve also multiple-choice questions; &
 - Solve problems:

 |  #  | 1998 | 1999 | 2000 | 2001 | 2002 | 2003 | 2005 | 2008 | 2011 | 2014 | 2017 |